jasperingo/JPex/README.md

 # About JPex

-JApp.js is a client-side javascript library for developing Single Page Web Applications. _Inspired by Android Framework_
+JPex is a client-side javascript library for developing Single Page Web Applications. _Inspired by Android Framework_

 ## Usage